marthajsosa/Incident-Response-Playbooks/README.md

 ## 🚧 Work in Progress
 # Incident Response Playbooks

 Welcome to my collection of **Incident Response (IR) Playbooks**.
 These resources are designed to guide analysts, responders, and security teams through structured, tactical response processes for a variety of cybersecurity incidents.
-Each playbook outlines detection methods, investigation steps, containment strategies, and recovery procedures—aligned with MITRE ATT&CK techniques and grounded in real-world response workflows.
+Each playbook outlines detection methods, investigation steps, containment strategies, and recovery procedures—grounded in real-world response workflows.

 ## About These Playbooks